Brazilian wine

-Brazil is the third-largest producer of wine in South America, behind Argentina and Chile; production in 2018 was 3.1 e6hl, slightly more than New Zealand.
+Brazil is the third-largest producer of wine in Latin America, behind Argentina and Chile; production in 2018 was 3.1 e6hl, slightly more than New Zealand.
 In 2019, Brazil was the 15th largest wine producer in the world.
 A substantial area is devoted to viticulture: 82000 ha in 2018, though much of it produces table grapes rather than wine grapes.

 Better quality wines (vinho fino) are produced from the European grapevine Vitis vinifera, and in 2003 only some 5000 ha were planted with such vines.
 The rest are American vines or hybrid vines, many of which are easier to cultivate under Brazilian growing conditions.

 Climate and geography

-Brazil is located on the equator, though its enormous size and topographic variation mean that climate varies widely.
-While wine grapes are traditionally thought of as unsuitable for hot climates, winemaking has been successful both in equatorial climates as well as temperate ones.
+Brazil stretches from the equator to the subtropics, and its enormous size and topographic variation mean that climate varies widely.

-Most of the wine production of Brazil is concentrated in the temperate south of the country, mostly in the state of Rio Grande do Sul, around the 29th parallel south, close to Uruguay and Argentina.
-Here many vineyards take advantage of cooler mesoclimates at higher elevations, to a large extent in the Serra Gaúcha ("Gaucho Highlands") region.
+Most of the wine production of Brazil is concentrated in the temperate south of the country, 90% of which is produced in the state of Rio Grande do Sul alone.
+The state boasts 4 different wine regions, which span between the 28th and 34th parallel south, similar to other wine-producing regions in Argentina, Chile, South Africa and Australia.
+The oldest and most important wine-producing region is Serra Gaúcha ("Gaucho Highlands"), especially celebrated for its sparkling wine.
+The others are Campanha, in the pampas region bordering Uruguay and Argentina, Serra do Sudeste and Campos de Cima da Serra.
 Smaller-scale viticulture also takes place in the neighbouring state of Santa Catarina.

-The São Francisco Valley in Pernambuco, which has a hot semi-arid climate, also has viticulture and winemaking activity, and is notable for being able to produce two crops of grapes each year.
+While wine grapes are traditionally thought of as unsuitable for hot climates, winemaking has been successful in São Francisco Valley in Pernambuco, which has a hot semi-arid climate.
+It is notable for being able to produce two crops of grapes each year.